devopsgroup-io/vagrant-hostmanager/README.md

 resolution of multi-machine environments deployed with a cloud provider where IP addresses are not known in advance.

+*NOTE:* Version 1.1 of the plugin prematurely introduced a feature to hook into commands other than `vagrant up` and `vagrant destroy`.
+Version 1.1 broke support for some providers.
+Version 1.2 reverts this feature until a suitable implementation supporting all providers is available.

 Installation
 ------------
 Install the plugin following the typical Vagrant 1.1 procedure: